 - Before starting the auto programming sequence, set the time and date and change the default passwords.
-See "Factory default settings" on page 42. for a list of all the settings that will be applied during auto programming. - Auto programming places most input devices (alarm device type) and NACs in correlation group 001.
+See "Factory default settings" on page 43. for a list of all the settings that will be applied during auto programming. - Auto programming places most input devices (alarm device type) and NACs in correlation group 001.
 Relay and sounder bases are not automatically assigned to correlation groups.
-For more information on correlation groups, see "What is a correlation group?" on page 37 and "Correlation group programming" on page 83. - Auto programming turns off the In Suite Signal Silence option for all correlation groups. - If you choose to label devices during auto programming, devices are labeled by entering the address of the device and then labeling the device.
-It is important for you to have a printout of the Device Details > Serial Number report to correlate the device address with the default label and serial number.
-This will make device labeling much easier. - Auto programming will not allow for REL configuration.
-You must configure a REL from the VS-CU.
+For more information on correlation groups, see "What is a correlation group?" on page 39 and "Correlation group programming" on page 85. - · Auto programming turns off the In Suite Signal Silence option for all correlation groups. - If you choose to label devices during auto programming, devices are labeled by entering the address of the device and then entering the label for the device.
+It is important for you to have the Device Settings worksheet filled out for each device so that you can easily select a device ID and label it correctly.